justiceadamsUNI/Set-Theory-Research/progress/Week-of-10-1-through-14-update.md

 ```
 Definitions of a subset, proper subset, union, intersection, set complement, and the empty set
 ```
 Thoughts: This would probably have been covered by a pre-requisite course (DAM) so I'm making the conscious decision to omit them from the packet (for now...)
+Forgive my lack of LateX in GH markdown.

 ```
 Axiom 1: Extensionality - two sets are equal if and only if they have the same elements: For all x, for all y, x == y iff for all z (z in x iff z in y)